 While never spoken, Napoleon has all the characteristics of an Aspie.
-His socially awkward but truly genuine efforts are endearing and sets you up for a shocking finale.
-The movie is hysterical and shows how even the most awkward and ignored kid in school, can win everyone over with a surprising super power.
+His socially awkward but truly genuine efforts are endearing and set you up for a shocking finale.
+The movie is hysterical and shows how even the most awkward and ignored kid in school, can win everyone over with a surprising superpower.

 6. The Imitation Game

 In The Imitation Game, Alan Turing is portrayed as being high functioning on the spectrum through his brilliance and his supreme deficit in social skills.
 He is brilliant but has absolutely no people skills at all.
 And because of Asperger’s and his mind, we now have computers.

 “Sometimes it is the people no one can imagine anything of who do the things no one can imagine.”